Glavin001/atom-gitter/README.md

 - `gitter:toggle-compose-message` - Toggle (open/close) the top panel to compose a new message.
 - `gitter:send-selected-code` - Send the currently selected source code over Gitter.
-- `gitter:send-message` - Send the current message in the compose panel
+- `gitter:send-message` - Send the current message in the compose panel.
-- `gitter:open-messages` - Open the Messages panel
+- `gitter:open-messages` - Open the Messages panel.
-- `gitter:close-messages` - Close the Messages panel
+- `gitter:close-messages` - Close the Messages panel.
+- `gitter:restart` - Restart Gitter, including logging in and joining the project room.
+- `gitter:clear-messages` - Clear all messages.
+- `gitter:toggle-messages` - Toggle (open/close) the bottom panel for displaying all messages.

 See [Keymaps In-Depth](https://atom.io/docs/latest/advanced/keymaps) for more details.